BraadMartin/components/customizer/multi-color-picker/readme.md

 		$bg_colors,                     // The array of color setting data for this group.
 		'yourprefix_background_colors', // The string name for the option to use.
 		$bg_colors_control_data,        // The array of standard control data.
-		$palette                        // A fallback palette to use if none is specified in the color setting data.
+		$palette,                       // A fallback palette to use if none is specified in the color setting data.
+		$transport                      // The transport method to use for the setting group.
 	);

 }